5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 - Run OCLP and follow the [**instructions**](https://dortania.github.io/OpenCore-Legacy-Patcher/INSTALLER.html#creating-the-installer)
 - Once the USB Installer has been created, do the following:
 	- Copy the OpenCore-Patcher App to the USB Installer
-	- Add Optional tools (in case internet is not working):
+	- Add Optional tools (Optional, in case internet is not working):
+		- Add Python Installer
 		- Add MountEFI
 		- Add ProperTree
-		- Add Python Installer
 - Reboot
 - Select "Install macOS Ventura" from the BootPicker
 - Install macOS Ventura on the volume you prepared earlier